csc-training/geocomputing/snap/README.md

 cd geocomputing/snap
 ```

+## The SNAP GPT process

+The example GPT graph stacks 2 files to one.
+As example NLS 10m DEM and LUKE 10m erosion risk datasets are used, because these are already available in Roihu.
+Normally SNAP is used with Sentinel satellite data.

 Common files for both examples:

 * [snap_graph_stacking.xml](snap_graph_stacking.xml)-file - the SNAP Graph that defines the processing workflow.
-Here 2 files are stacked to 1 file.
-As example NLS 10m DEM and LUKE 10m erosion risk datasets are used, because these are already available in Roihu.
-Normally SNAP is used with Sentinel satellite data.
 * [process_one_file.sh](process_one_file.sh) - bash script to run the SNAP Graph for one set of inputs.
-It also sets custom user dir for temporary files.
+It also sets custom user dir for temporary files and memory settings.

+Open both files and check the contents, but no changes are needed to these files.

 ## Serial job